ugurcanozturk/ugurcanozturk/README.md

 - 👋 Hi, I’m @ugurcanozturk
--  I am an embedded software developer with a keen interest in embedded systems.
+-  I am an electronics and communication engineering student interested in embedded systems.
 - I develop projects using ARM-based microprocessors and share my work here.
 - IoT, autonomous systems, and enabling communication among objects are particularly fascinating areas for me.
 - I strive to improve and learn continuously.